Package Summary

 Wheelbase Measurement

 Wheelbase is resolved at runtime via a TF lookup between rear_axle_frame and front_axle_frame.
-On failure, wheelbase_fallback is used and the result is cached for subsequent control cycles.
+On failure, wheelbase_fallback is used.
+The result is cached for all subsequent control cycles.

 Dependencies